yhomarys-qa/qa-conduit-manual-testing/05-Test-Execution-Reports/Regression-Test-Execution.md

 # 📊 Regression Test Execution Report – Conduit (RealWorld App)

 ## 📌 Project Overview
-This document contains the execution results of the Regression Test Suite for the Conduit (RealWorld) application, including traceability to reported defects.
+This document contains the execution results of the full Regression Test Suite for the Conduit application.
+All test cases were executed, and results are based on actual observed behavior and reported defects.

 ---